Life insurance mitigates financial risks when the insured person dies. It’s actually a very straightforward concept.

 The purpose of life insurance depends on the needs (the risks) of the individual, family, or business considering it.
 As we mentioned earlier, life insurance mitigates financial risk by transferring the risk from the policyholder to the insurance company.

 In most cases, the word “risk” is plural because rarely will someone purchase life insurance to mitigate only one risk.
 There are usually multiple risks involved, even if the insurance shopper doesn’t know it.

-For example, when a working head-of-household decides that life insurance is the best method to replace a family’s primary source of income if he or she dies, the financial risks that are considered are relatively common for most families:
+For example, a working head-of-household decides that life insurance is the best method to replace a family’s primary source of income if he or she dies.
+The financial risks that are considered are relatively common for most families:

 - Monthly living expenses for a certain number of years